mr-poston-cs/apcsp-b/curriculum/pt/create.md

 Submit one video file that demonstrates the running of your program as described below.
 Collaboration is not allowed during the development of your video.

-Your video must demonstrate your program running, including:
+Your video must demonstrate your program running, including:<br>
   - Input to your program
   - At least one aspect of the functionality of your program
   - Output produced by your program
-Your video may NOT contain:
+Your video may NOT contain:<br>
   - Any distinguishing information about yourself
-  - Voice narration (though text captions are encouraged) Your video must be:
+  - Voice narration (though text captions are encouraged) Your video must be:<br>
   - Either .webm, .mp4, .wmv, .avi, or .mov format
   - No more than 1 minute in length
   - No more than 30MB in file size